franciscoengenheiro/concurrent-problem-sets/README.md

     - a thread that specifies a timeout of *zero* will not wait for the executor to shut down and will return `false` immediately.
     - the last thread to terminate is also responsible to signal all the threads waiting for the executor to shut down.

 ### ThreadPoolExecutorWithFuture
 [Implementation](src/main/kotlin/pt/isel/pc/problemsets/set1/ThreadPoolExecutorWithFuture.kt) | [Tests](src/test/kotlin/pt/isel/pc/problemsets/set1/ThreadPoolExecutorWithFutureTests.kt)

 #### Description
-This syncronizer is similar to the [ThreadPoolExecutor](#threadpoolexecutor), but instead of [Runnable](https://docs.oracle.com/javase/7/docs/api/java/lang/Runnable.html) tasks, it accepts [Callable](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/Callable.html) tasks that return a value or throw an exception.
+This synchronizer is similar to the [ThreadPoolExecutor](#threadpoolexecutor), but instead of [Runnable](https://docs.oracle.com/javase/7/docs/api/java/lang/Runnable.html) tasks, it accepts [Callable](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/Callable.html) tasks that return a value or throw an exception.